Tell us about yourself, your journey to becoming Shark Girl and how you became so passionate about ocean conservation, particularly protecting sharks

 What advice can you give us in continuing to help protect our shark friends and oceans!

 The best advice I can give is to get involved and never underestimate your power.
 When I was little and I started doing this, I did everything to change the minds of governments and leaders, and that didn't work.
 I realised what I had to do was change the minds of people and have them stand with me, so everything I do is to inspire you, I need your help.

 A phrase that is of significance to you

-"when injustice becomes law, resistance becomes duty" and old Australian phrase I adopted to represent my campaign against the legal shark fisheries inside the Great Barrier Reef.
+"When injustice becomes law, resistance becomes duty" an old Australian phrase I adopted to represent my campaign against the legal shark fisheries inside the Great Barrier Reef.